vforgione/django-types/README.md

 ```

 You can also get more strict with your `login_required` decorator so that the
-first argument of the fuction it is decorating is `AuthedHttpRequest`:
+first argument of the function it is decorating is `AuthedHttpRequest`:

 ```python
 from typing import Any, Union, TypeVar, cast